______ was a fourteenth-century chronicler.

 Shias believe that Muhammad explicitly named Ali as his successor at Ghadir Khumm and Muslim leadership belonged to him which had been determined by divine order.

-Sunni Muslims accepted the authority of the early leaders ______.
+Sunni Muslims accepted the authority of the early leaders of the community and succeeding ______.

 Who brought the teachings of holy Quran to India?